 Lebanon Valley College is currently seeking accreditation for its new Athletic Training Program and is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The institution will submit a self-study to begin the accreditation process on July 1, 2019.
 Submission of the self-study and completion of a site visit does not guarantee that the program will become accredited.
 Students that graduate from the program prior to accreditation WILL NOT be eligible to sit for the credentialing examination for athletic trainers and will not be eligible for licensure in most states.

 Each professor wants the best for students and makes helping us succeed a priority—in and out of the classroom.

-Projected growth in the athletic training field, according to the U.S. Bureau of Labor Statistics
+Projected growth in the athletic training field through 2028 (must faster than average, U.S. Bureau of Labor Statistics)